31 Interview Questions and Expert Tips on How to Answer Them

 What to Note:

 The interviewer basically wants to get a feel of their brand awareness levels in the market and whether their advertising efforts are working.
-Be honest when answering this question and be careful, especially if you were referred by an internal member of staff.
-Be sure to get their consent before giving out their name in the interview session
+Be honest when answering this question, and be careful, especially if you were referred by an internal staff member.
+Be sure to get their consent before giving out their name in the interview session.

-Sample Response: I saw the job ad on a website called BrighterMonday.
-After going through the ad details and the profile to confirm my eligibility, I sent in my application and was called in for an interview.
+I saw the job ad on a website called BrighterMonday.
+After reviewing the ad details and profile to confirm my eligibility, I sent in my application and was called in for an interview.
 What do you know about this company?

 What to Note:

 The interviewer wants to learn the motive behind your job search.
 The question should be approached from the company’s point of view.
-Talk about why you would be a value add to their team and why you believe you are the best candidate or the position.
+Talk about why you would be a valuable addition to their team and why you believe you are the best candidate for the position.

-Sample Response: I have experienced your products and customer relationship management first hand and it has always been such a wonderful experience.
-When I saw that you are advertising for a position whose profile closely fits mine, I was excited.
-I would very much be interested in joining your team.
+Sample Response: I have experienced your products and customer relationship management firsthand, and it has always been wonderful.
+I was excited when I saw that you advertised for a position whose profile closely fits mine.
+I am very much interested in joining your team.

 What to Note:

-It important to know that even though you are the one being interviewed, your answer to this question should always tie back to your value add to the company.
+It is important to know that even though you are the one being interviewed, your answer to this question should always relate to your value addition to the company.
 This is the point where you bring out your unique selling propositions and convince the interviewers that you are the best fit for the position in question.

-Sample Response: My passion for customer service is something deeply ingrained within me.
+Sample Response: My passion for customer service is deeply ingrained within me.
 This passion has opened doors of growth in all spheres.
-Satisfied customers, team dynamics, providing solutions and hearing a customer appreciate my services is the one thing I live for in my daily work life.
-I have read reviews from customers in regards to your products and the interactions they experience.
+Satisfied customers, team dynamics, providing solutions, and hearing a customer appreciate my services are the one things I live for in my daily work life.
+I have read reviews from customers regarding your products and the interactions they experience.

 What to note:

-The interviewer simply wants to find out if you are self-aware as a candidate.
-They wish to find out if you know the areas you are good in and whether you understand the correlation between these strengths and the role in question.
-This means that your answer should be centered on the role and the company you wish to work for.
+The interviewer simply wants to determine if you are self-aware as a candidate.
+They wish to determine if you know the areas you are good in and whether you understand the correlation between these strengths and the role in question.
+This means that your answer should be centred on the role and the company you wish to work for.

 Sample Response: I would say my biggest strength lies in my analytical skills.
-I am able to objectively and critically look at a situation and come up with different well-thought-out solutions.
+I can objectively and critically examine a situation and develop different solutions.
 Apart from that, I possess excellent customer service skills that I have perfected over the years in different industries.
-I have experience in building and running strong teams and I am deeply results oriented.
-I believe these are qualities you are looking to engage in this position
+I have experience building and running strong teams and am deeply results-oriented.
+I believe these are qualities you are looking to engage in this position.

 What to note:

-This is a question, interviewers pose to candidates with the aim of finding out if they are self-aware, and that they are currently working on their weaknesses with the purpose to improve.
+Interviewers pose this question to candidates to find out if they are self-aware and are currently working on their weaknesses to improve.
 Interviewers are human and understand that everyone has a weakness, so a candidate should avoid the pitfall of saying they have no weakness they know of.

-Sample Response: I manage a team of 15 in my department and I have realized that most of the time I prefer to do something myself for fear that if I delegate the results won’t be as desired.
+I manage a team of 15 in my department, and I have realized that most of the time, I prefer to do something myself for fear that if I delegate, the results won’t be as desired.
 This not only hinders my juniors from acquiring the exposure and experience they need, it also eats up most of my time such that planning, forecast, and strategy are always at the bottom of my to-do-list.
-For the past 2 months, I have been allowing my team members to run projects and only check on them to offer guidance and monitor progress.
-It has been such a wake-up call since I now have time to strategize my department’s next move and at the same time encourage growth within my team.
+For the past 2 months, I have allowed my team members to run projects and only check on them to offer guidance and monitor progress.
+It has been such a wake-up call since I now have time to strategize my department’s next move and, at the same time, encourage growth within my team.

 What to note:

 The interviewer wants to know if you can work with deliverables.
-Your answer to this question will determine your individual values, goal-attaining ability and your ability to know what is of priority.
-Your career achievement should be something job-related and measurable where possible.
+Your answer to this question will determine your individual values, goal-attaining ability, and ability to prioritize.
+Your career achievement should be job-related and measurable where possible.

 What to note:

 With this question, the interviewer is trying to test how you deal with problems and challenging situations at work.
-Being able to pick a success story where you are able to concisely describe the problem that you were faced with and how you dealt with it as well as some lessons you learned from it shows the interviewer how much of a resource you can be.
-Ensure you pick a problem that could most likely occur in the company you are applying to and avoid bashing anyone while you explain that situation
+Being able to pick a success story where you can concisely describe the problem that you were faced with and how you dealt with it, as well as some lessons you learned from it, shows the interviewer how much of a resource you can be.
+Ensure you pick a problem that could most likely occur in the company you are applying to and avoid bashing anyone while you explain that situation.

-Sample response: I once worked for a company that used to manufacture juice but the sales were very low.
-I believed that if we could be able to figure out a reason why the target market was not buying the product, it could help us make it better.
-I then embarked on a survey where I was able to discover that the packaging of the juice affected people’s perception of it.
-With this knowledge, I was able to convince the production manager to change the packaging which in turn led to an increase in sales.
+I once worked for a company that used to manufacture juice, but the sales were very low.
+I believed that if we could figure out why the target market was not buying the product, it could help us make it better.
+We then embarked on a survey where I discovered that the juice packaging affected people’s perception of it.
+With this knowledge, I convinced the production manager to change the packaging, which led to increased sales.

 10. Where do you see yourself in the next 3/5/7/10 years?